Geometric decoherence in diffusive open quantum systems

-where $H_s$ is the system Hamiltonian, $L$ describes the system-bath coupling mechanism, and $b_k$($b_k ^\dagger$) is the annihilation (creation) operator of the $k$-th bath mode.
-The influences of the bath on the open system can be encoded in a bath correction function $\alpha(t,s)=\sum_k |g_k|^2e^{-i\omega_k(t-s) }$.
+where $H_s$ is the system Hamiltonian, $L$ is called the Lindblad operator describing the system-bath coupling mechanism, and $b_k$($b_k ^\dagger$) is the annihilation (creation) operator of the $k$-th bath mode.
+The influences of the bath on the open system is encoded in a bath correlation function $\alpha(t,s)=\sum_k |g_k|^2e^{-i\omega_k(t-s) }$.
 In the Markovian case, the correlation function becomes a $\delta$ function, but the Markovian approximation may not be a valid choice for many realistic physical systems and can fail to correctly predict the properties of the system under consideration.
 In the case of decoherence process, the decoherence time may take place on time scales that can be of the same order as the correlation time of the environment, then the standard Markov approximation is not valid anymore.
 The general non-Markovian dynamics of the open quantum system may be obtained systematically through a projection onto the coherent state basis $|z \rangle=|z_1 \rangle\otimes|z_2 \rangle\otimes\ldots$ of the bath modes in the interaction picture with respect to the bath.
-We can then get a stochastic Schr\"odinger equation living in the system Hilbert space known as the non-Markovian quantum state diffusion (QSD) equation~\cite{Diosi1998}
+We can then get a stochastic Schr\"odinger equation living in the system Hilbert space known as the non-Markovian quantum state diffusion (NMQSD) equation~\cite{Diosi1998}

 where $z_t^*=-i\sum_k g_k z_k^* \exp(i \omega_k t)$, $\bar{O}(t,z^*)=\int_0^t \alpha(t,s)\frac{\delta}{\delta z_s^*}$ is the average of the functional derivative weighted by the memory function, and the pure state $|\psi_{z^*}(t) \rangle$ is called a quantum trajectory.
 Defining an ensemble average $\mathcal{M}(\mathcal{F})=\int d^2z |z|^2 \mathcal{F}/\pi$, we can see that $\mathcal{M}(z_tz_s^*)=\alpha(t,s)$ and the reduced density operator of the system is given by $\rho=\mathcal{M}(| \psi_{z^*}(t) \rangle\langle \psi_{z}(t)|)$.
 For many systems, the $\bar{O}$ operator can be analytically obtained, giving an exact non-Markovian description of the dynamics of the system.
 Furthermore, an exact master equation can also be obtained.
 For general systems, various numerical techniques have been developed to tackle the problem.
 The stochastic Schr\"odinger equation~\eqref{qsd} dictates the dynamics of the pure state trajectory evolving under an effective non-Hermitian Hamiltonian.
 Especially in the Markovian regime, this equation describes the conditioned system state when the bath is continuously measured~\cite{Gambetta2002a}.